-Exercise (the second tracker), asks the user to do some workout that raises the heart rate consistently.
-The Watch recommends to take a brisk walk or using stairs while in office.
+Exercise (the second tracker) asks the user to do some workout that raises the heart rate consistently.
+The Watch recommends taking a brisk walk or using stairs while in the office.
 In Apple Watch Series 4, it has intelligent algorithms that learn body patterns and monitor heart rate.
 Meanwhile, the Watch learns your body habit and pushes to do more with time.

 The third metric is the Move.
 This indicates the calories you have burned throughout the day.
-It takes the data on heart rate, exercises, and walks into account and measures calorie burnt.
-This will help in shedding weight as you would be able to monitor your progress and make changes accordingly.
+It takes the data on heart rate, exercises, walks into account, and measures calorie burnt.
+This will help shed weight as you would be able to monitor your progress and make changes accordingly.

 Apple Series Watch 4 has an in-built Workout App.
 You can get more information about the App from Apple Support.
 This app can detect workouts the moment you start doing the activity.
 Earlier, the user had to set individual activity before working out.
 However, with automatic workout detection, you can start working without fear of losing workout data as well.

 Further, it supports gym activity, swimming, and running.
 The Series 4 Watch is integrated with few equipment brands for direct data feeding to the app.
-All this data will make the gadget understand your body so that it can provide important insights for further improvements.
+All this data will make the gadget understand your body to provide important insights for further improvements.

 ECG on the Go